vanderhoornm/android-MythTV-Leanfront/README.md

 All upcoming recordings are listed.
 Press enter on any cell to modify it.

-### Rule updating
+### Rule adding or updating

 The page that updates recording rules is similar to the corresponding pages in mythfrontend.
 The feature "New Episodes Only" is disabled unless you have a recent build of mythbackend.
 There is a bug in older versions of mythbackend that prevents this from working.

+### TV or Movie Metadata

 When adding or updating recording rules, the metadata section includes a search to find the correct movie or series id.

+There are two options for TV shows, The Movie Database and tvmaze.
+For movies there is only one option, The Movie Database.

+If the show that has been selected has a different name from what is shown in the schedule, you can search on this different name, by changing the search phrase.
+For example, PBS shows are often called "xxxx on Masterpiece", for example "Poldark on Masterpiece".
+In this case, searching tvmaze or tmdb for "Poldark on Masterpiece" finds nothing, but by changing the search phrase to "Poldark", you can find the series details.

-There are two options for TV shows, The movie database and tvmaze.
-You can use either one, as long as you have a backend that supports the option.
-If your show is not found on one service, you can use the other.
+ You can use tvmaze or The Movie Database, as long as you have a recent backend that supports the option.
+If your show is not found on one service, you can try the other.
 This does not depend on the default lookup method selected in mythfrontend.
+In mythfrontend you can select the movie database or tvmaze as the default.
+Even if you have selected one as the default, you can still use the other for specific record rules.

 ## Search

 The Search orb at the top of each page allows searching the recordings, videos and program guide.
 You can do voice search or type using the onscreen keyboard.
 In the video search results you can play the found recording or video.
-In the guide search results you can enter to schedule or modify recordings.
+In the guide search results you can press enter to schedule or modify recordings.
 Note that to use voice search on Amazon Fire Stick you have to right arrow into the text entry field, then press the microphone button.
 Otherwise pressing the microphone button searches Amazon instead.

 ## Problems